roadelou/reverse_ode/README.md

 Given an integer N, the order of our differential equation, Given a time series T where,
- - The X values are a thousand points rangin from 0 to 1,
+ - The X values are a thousand points ranging from 0 to 1,
  - The Y values are the solution of a homogeneous differential equation with constant coefficients in the range [-1, 1] and initial conditions in the range [-1, 1], Find the N coefficients of the differential equation and the N initial conditions that the time series satisfies.